Interested?

 Upper-division Elective Courses (12 credits)

 Three upper division or graduate level materials science, chemistry or physics courses on top of the courses outlined above.
-Courses are expected to be 400 level or above.
+Courses are expected to be 400 level or above and must be chosen in consultation with the program director/advisor.
 Sample courses are listed by subject area below, but other courses may be added by petition.
 Graduate courses from the Electrochemistry, Quantum Technologies, or KCGIP Masters programs also qualify.

 Applied Materials Physics